 A Breath of Fresh Air: Respiratory Therapy Program Appoints New Director in Wendy Guzenski, MSN, RN, RRT

-Wendy Guzenski, MSN, RN, RRT, is the new Program Director of the Respiratory Therapy (RT) program at Marywood.
-Despite her short time at the University, she is quite experienced in the field of respiratory therapy.
+Wendy Guzenski, BSN-RN, RRT, is the Program Director of the Respiratory Therapy (RT) program at Marywood.
 Prior to joining Marywood's faculty, she served as a faculty member at Luzerne County Community College for nearly six years.
+She has worked locally in health care as an RRT and RN since 2013, starting her career at Moses Taylor Hospital and working at Wilkes Barre General Hospital until 2021.

-Guzenski classes cover much more than respiratory therapy.
-She teaches everything from assessment to cardiopulmonary pharmacology, in addition to the traditional RT program and an online course.
+Guzenski’s classes cover much more than respiratory therapy.
+She teaches everything from assessment to cardiopulmonary pharmacology, in addition to the traditional RT program, she teaches online courses in the RRT-BSRT online program.
 The RT programs at Marywood University include a four-year degree program, as well as a two-year degree completion program for students who are already registered respiratory therapists (RRTs).
 Many current RT programs offer only associate degrees, but degree requirements in the profession are shifting towards requiring a four-year degree.
 Because of this, when Marywood established its RT program several years ago, it was designed to reflect these changes in the profession.
 Currently, Marywood University offers the only four-year RT program in the region

 Guzenski said students who are interested in pursuing a respiratory therapy degree should have a solid grasp of mathematics, chemistry, and physics.
 Those already in the field, who are interested in the degree completion program, also should possess knowledge of assessing patients.
 She believes that it is crucial to know how to prioritize things in your career and in your life, especially since there are usually a small number of respiratory therapists in each hospital.
 “Everything is an emergency," she advises.
 “RTs must be calm under pressure and must be able to prioritize.”